Third DUI Penalties in Florida

 • complete DUI school and remain in the DUI supervision program for the remainder of the revocation period

-• not have consumed any alcoholic beverage or controlled substance or driven a motor vehicle for 12 months prior to reinstatement;
+• not have consumed any alcoholic beverage or controlled substance or driven a motor vehicle for 12 months before reinstatement;

-• install the mandatory ignition interlock device (IID) for two years.
+• install the mandatory ignition interlock device (IID) for at least two years as required by Section 322.16(1)(a) and (b).

 Finding a Lawyer for a Third DUI in Florida